ravibhagw/ravibhagw.github.io/_posts/2023-01-29-xbs-cardmaker-3.markdown

 `var position = valueMap.Aggregate((selected, next) => selected.Value > next.Value ? selected : next).Key;`

 `Aggregate()` iterates over every element in the collection, and foreach element evaluates the supplied function.
 The returned value becomes the `selected` value passed to compare against the `next` value, solving for the max value and returning the `Key` (position name).

-### One Last Team Name Resolution Wrinkle

-From there, there was just one last problem

 ### Rendering the Card